Not really a blog, just some stuff that a future me might need to remember one day.

 If like me you don’t do this often enough to remember these queries add

-them to your .psqlrc
+them to your .psqlrc as variables:

 \set show_all_row_counts 'SELECT sum(n_live_tup) FROM pg_stat_user_tables;'